jbmiller10/transcribrr/README.md

 ## Configuration

-Before usage, configure the application with your Hugging Face and OpenAI API keys through the 'Settings' menu.
+Before usage, configure the application with your Hugging Face Access Token (optional, required for speaker detection/diarization) and OpenAI API keys through the 'Settings' menu.

 You can also adjust transcription quality, GPT model selection, max tokens, temperature, and speaker detection settings.